 Other sources of caffeine

 Other beverages containing caffeine include tea, sodas, and energy drinks.
-Tea and sodas generally have less caffeine than coffee, while some energy drink brands may have two to three times the amount of caffeine in a coffee drink, according to the
+Tea and sodas generally have less caffeine than coffee, while some energy drinks may have

 According to the